Rishabh1928/TED-Talks-Views-Prediction/README.md

 ●	Encoding of categorical columns: We used Target Encoding for replacing the values of categorical variables with the mean of the views.
 This was done to not increase the dimensions to the data set while also keeping the relationship of variables with views into consideration.

-●	Feature Selection: For Feature Selection we have done the following: we have introduced new numerical features from the categorical features,combined features and also we have used f_regression in which we have taken the features with the maximum f-scores.
+●	Feature Selection: We have introduced new numerical features from the categorical features,combined features and also we have used f_regression in which we have taken the features with the maximum f-scores.

 ●	Outlier Treatment: We have done outlier treatment on variables like duration and occupation.
 This was done by replacing outliers with the extreme values at the first and third quartiles.
 We have done outlier treatment to prevent high errors that were influenced by outliers.